 You should choose cuttings that have bloomed in the previous summer.
 Use pruning shears to take cuttings of around 6 to 8 inches at a 45-degree angle.
 Each cutting should have at least four nodes and at least two leaves.
 Cuttings must be kept moist until they are planted, although it's best to plant your cuttings as soon as possible.

 Before planting your cuttings, it can be useful to wound the base of the cutting and apply a rooting hormone.
 You can wound the stem by peeling back a small piece around 1/8 inch wide and 1/2 inch long at the base using a hobby knife.
 You can then slightly moisten the end of your cutting and stir it into the rooting hormone powder.
 Tap off any excess before planting.

 Select a potting mix that's suitable for rose cuttings.
 A good option is a half-and-half mixture of vermiculite and coarse sand that's been thoroughly watered and allowed to drain.
 You can group your cuttings at 6- to 8-inch intervals or keep them each in separate pots.
-Use a pencil to make a hole in your potting mix and then insert your cutting with the base side down.
+Use a pencil or dibble to make a hole in your potting mix and then insert your cutting with the base side down.
 Ensure at least two nodes are underneath the soil but make sure your cutting isn't touching the bottom of the pot.

 Caring for Rose Cuttings

 Place your cuttings in an area with bright light but not direct sunlight.
 You can use a cut-off clear plastic bottle or a clear food storage bag over the tops of your cuttings to increase the humidity by acting as a miniature greenhouse.
 Keep your cuttings watered but ensure the roots have adequate drainage.
 You can also mist your cuttings to keep them hydrated.